 It is not without effect what we choose to do with our lives.
 How we choose to interpret and live out the events of our life will also have effect.
-We often want to attribute to "the human spirit" grit, resolve, and courage in the face of suffering and overwhelming odds only in a "human" way, ignoring the "spirit" part of the phrase.
+We often want to attribute to "the human spirit" such qualities as grit, resolve, and courage in the face of suffering and overwhelming odds only in a "human" way, ignoring the "spirit" part of the phrase.

 For us believers though, the emphasis is not on human but on spirit.
 We believe that we are led by the Holy Spirit to do Godly things, to do His will, and as Jesus shows us, that is what makes us truly human.